NikhilVinay04/Gilhari9_Retail_AWS/README.md

 The single Consumer serves all 4 topics(Employees, Inventory, Shipment and Sales) and takes care of sending data obtained to the database through POST API calls.

-Data is filled in the JSON files by means of JSON generator programs ```EmployeeGen.java, SalesGen.java, ShipmentGen.java and InventoryGen.java``` which create data following the template specified by the Employee, Sales, Shipment and Inventory classes respectively.
-This is done with the help of Gson which is a Java library that helps converting Java Objects into a string in a JSON format.
+Data is filled in the JSON files by means of JSON generator programs ```EmployeeGen.java, SalesGen.java, ShipmentGen.java and InventoryGen.java``` which create data following the template specified by the Employee, Sales, Shipment and Inventory tables as shown in the .jdx file.